 Want your family to eat healthier?
-It all starts with a healthy grocery shopping list.
-If your cupboards and fridge contain mostly healthy foods, everyone in the family is likely to eat better.
+It all starts with your grocery shopping list.
+If your cupboards and fridge are full of mostly good-for-you foods, everyone in the family is likely to eat better.

-Surprisingly, healthier eating can lower grocery bills too.
-It's true that ready-to-eat meals and packaged foods save time, but they can cost more and some have too much salt and fat.
+A better diet can lower grocery bills, too.
+It's true that ready-to-eat meals and packaged foods save time, but they can cost more, and some have too much salt and fat.

 Follow these tips to get the most nutrition bang for your buck.